 This summer’s classical music showcase steps into the limelight with a new interpretation on Motzart’s classic opera-bringing traditional Andean dancing to the score and setting the stage alight with color, sound, and movement.

 June 22 and 23-Cuenca Music Festival

 During June, the French Alliance of Ecuador hosts the Cuenca Music Festival as part of a pledge to foster the arts in the city and country.
-Local and international acts bring a fresh beat to the colonial streets of the city, and sets a new tone for the musicians of the country.
+Local and international acts bring a fresh beat to the colonial streets of the city and set a new tone for the musicians of the country.
 The event is a musical gathering that draws musicians, foundations, and those passionate about the arts from around the globe.

 June 21st and 22nd– Inti Raymi Festival-Otavalo

 The Inti Raymi holiday is a gathering of the tribes for the indigenous people of the country.
-One of the better known festivals of the Sun takes place in the streets and surrounding areas of the highland city of Otavalo.
+One of the better-known festivals of the Sun takes place in the streets and surrounding areas of the highland city of Otavalo.

-Normally known for its long standing and wide reaching outdoor market, the plazas and streets turn to celebration over the summer solstice, showing a festive depth to the culture that spans back to when the Inca ruled the land.
+Normally known for its long-standing and wide-reaching outdoor market, the plazas and streets turn to celebration over the summer solstice, showing a festive depth to the culture that spans back to when the Inca ruled the land.